enkidevs/curriculum/javascript/core/flow-control/if-statement.md

 ---
 ## Content

-Like most programming languages JavaScript has a number of flow control statements including the standard `if`, `if..else` and `switch` statements.
+Like most programming languages JavaScript has a number of flow control statements including the standard `if` and `if..else`.

 ```js
 let isEnkiCoder = true;